 Professional development for psychics

-A couple of years ago, Barb travelled to the UK to seek her own spiritual development and will go again mid 2017.
-She attends a course at the Arthur Findlay College, learning centre of spiritualism and psychic sciences, often affectionately referred to as Hogwarts.
+A couple of years ago, Barb travelled to the UK to seek her own spiritual development and will go again in 2017.
+She attends a course at the Arthur Findlay College, a learning centre of spiritualism and psychic sciences, often affectionately referred to as Hogwarts.
 She’s there again right now!

 She describes the course as:

 two weeks thrown in the deep end.
 They really push you and you have to just channel.
 Last trip, I eagerly jumped up on stage and then was asked to bring a loved one through for someone who was sitting in the audience.
 I stepped on stage and when I lost my spiritual connection, I was rescued by the tutors, many of whom are in their 80s and have been mediums all their lives.
 They helped me re-connect with the spirit, telling me to physically step back into her on the stage.

 I felt myself shift into the spirit and could describe even what she was wearing.
 As I was describing what I was feeling and seeing, a lady up the back raised her hand saying, “I think that’s my aunty!”
 This time, I know what I am up against this time.
 There will be two groups of 30 participants.
 I’m attending an advanced course where you practise for 3 weeks, 7 days, 9am-9pm every day!